hbontempo-br/ddns-manager/README.md

 ### Run

-**It the recommended way**, just use the environment variables described above:
+Just mount the configuration file in the `/config/config.yml` :

 ```bash
     $ docker run \